Jabez L. M. Curry

 Jabez Lamar Monroe Curry (June 5, 1825 – February 12, 1903) was an American Democratic politician from Alabama who served in the state legislature and US Congress.
 He also served as an officer of the Confederate States Army in the American Civil War.
-He was a slave owner and supported the Southern cause.
+He was a slave owner.

 After the war, he became strongly interested in education of both blacks and whites, supporting increased access.
 Curry taught at the university level.
 He was also appointed as a diplomat to Spain, serving from 1885 to 1888, and again in 1902.

-Biography
+In 1889, he described Reconstruction as an effort to degrade the white man and give supremacy to the "negro".

+Early life

 Curry was born in Lincoln County, Georgia, the son of planter William and Susan Winn Curry.
 His father was a cousin of Mirabeau Buonaparte Lamar, the second president of the Republic of Texas.
 Lamar had married Tabitha Burwell Jordan, J.L.M.
 Curry's aunt.
 Curry grew up in a slaveholding family in Alabama and graduated from the University of Georgia in 1843, where he was a member of the Phi Kappa Literary Society.
 While studying at Harvard Law School, Curry was inspired by the lectures of Horace Mann and became an advocate of free universal education.

+Career

-Curry became an attorney and held slaves.
-He served in the military and in public life.
+Curry became an attorney.
+An owner of slaves, he served in the military and in public life.
 He served in the Mexican–American War of 1848.
-In this same period, he was elected to the Alabama State Legislature, serving in 1847, 1853, and 1855.
+He was elected to the Alabama State Legislature, serving in 1847, 1853, and 1855.
 He served two terms as a Democrat in the United States House of Representatives, from 1857 to 1861.
 After Alabama seceded with the outbreak of the American Civil War, Curry resigned from Congress and served in the Provisional Congress of the Confederate States.

 He was commissioned as a lieutenant-colonel in the Confederate Army, where he served as a staff aide to General Joseph E. Johnston and General Joseph Wheeler.